guapogracias/AeroHivePublish/DESIGN_SYSTEM.md

-# Profound Careers Design System
+# AeroHive Design System

-This document contains the complete design system for the Profound Careers page, including the navigation bar (Header) and footer components.
+This document contains the complete design system for the AeroHive website, including the navigation bar (Header) and footer components.
 Use this as a reference when porting these components to another project.

 ---